Roles from 1 January 2027.

 2 years.
 1 January to 31 December the following year.

-Individuals are asked to complete a nomination form, which includes a candidate statement and the names and details of four RTPI members from your membership category who support the nomination.
+In August, you will be sent a link to a self-nomination form, which includes a candidate statement and the names and details of the RTPI members who support your nomination.

-Candidate statements are published on the RTPI website and on the voting pages managed by the independent election scrutineer Mi-Voice in August.
-The elected candidates are announced on the RTPI website.
+Candidate statements are published on the RTPI website and on the voting pages managed by the independent election scrutineer Mi-Voice in September.

 Start date